11 Eco-Friendly School Fundraising Ideas for Kids to Kick off the School Year

 Recycling Fundraiser and Funding Factory have fundraising opportunities to buy back electronics which include cell phones, iPhones, iPads, and other digital electronic devices.
 Some organizations even take back broken items.

 Recycling Fundraiser, Funding Factory, and Earthtone Solutions pay for used print cartridges.
-Terracycle pays for the cartridges too.
+Terracycle pays for the cartridges, too.

-Eco-Friendly Shopping Fundraising
+Eco-Friendly Shopping Fundraiser

 Several websites offer fundraising programs where your donors can buy sustainable products that are actually pretty useful.
 They also offer various fundraising opportunities such as catalog or website drives where an organization can earn up to 45% of the sales commissions.
-Boon Supply has a Family Fun category and a Waste Free Lunch collection of reusable items.

 It makes perfect sense for schools to support waste free lunch supplies with their fundraisers.
 EcoLunchboxes also offers a program where 15% of sales goes back to your school or organization.